 The research shows a very significant opportunity for those companies that establish formal sales manager evaluation and development programs.
 This is a potential competitive advantage that surprisingly few organizations are pursuing today.

 The SMA is compiling a final report of the survey findings and will publish it in the next few weeks.
 We will comment further on the final results in this blog at that time.
-In the meantime, you can download a copy of the briefing presentation here – and if you’d like to hear a recording of the webinar, you can do so here.
+In the meantime, you can download a copy of the briefing presentation here.

 If your organization wants to hire or develop consistently top-performing sales managers, we can help – contact us for a complimentary consultation at +1 (704) 227-6500, or by email to firstname.lastname@example.org.